MicrosoftDocs/learn/learn-pr/azure/understanding-the-sql-dw-connector-with-azure-databricks/includes/6-load-data-using-data-factory.md

 ## Configure the data factory properties

-On data factory configuration page you will be asked to provide details for source and destination.
+On data factory configuration page, you'll be asked to provide details for source and destination.

 1. On **Properties** tab, provide following details and click the **Next** button to move on to next tab:

-    - _Task name_ : Enter desired name for the task or keep the default value.
+    - _Task name_: Enter desired name for the task or keep the default value.
     - _Task description_: This is an optional field, you can provide a description for the task.
     - _Task cadence or Task Schedule_: Select option **Run once now**.
     - _Expiration time_: Keep the default value.